37 Courses / 92 Classes found

 Open

-• Additional Notes: This course meets the Arizona Board of Behavioral Health Examiners' educational requirements for Licensed Addiction Counselor Technician (LACT) licensure.
+• This course meets the Arizona Board of Behavioral Health Examiners' educational requirements for Licensed Addiction Counselor Technician (LACT) licensure.
 Its curriculum aligns with AzBBHE standards, providing the foundational knowledge and skills necessary to satisfy the academic criteria for LACT licensure in Arizona.

 24117